 Mara exclaimed, “Kind of.
 We like to think of it more like your Protector since people can get desperate during the Christmas season and … you know.
-Think ‘It’s a Wonderful Life’ meets (pausing for the right analogy) ‘Jersey Shore’.”
+Think of ‘It’s a Wonderful Life’ and Clarence.

 Sal laughed and said, “Well, you must be doing a great job because this is the fourth Christmas Eve we’ve spent together and I’m still here.
 And you’re even up for a promotion!”